SMarbella/Arizona-BLS-Mortgage-Statistics-2001-2021/README.md

 # Arizona-Mortgage-Statistic
 This project uses the Arizona Bureau of Labor Statistics (BLS) Wages from the U.S. Bureau of Labor Statistics to answer several questions using the R programming language.
+I used the R programming language to analyze the data from the National Mortgage Database and created graphs that answered the prompting questions.

 ## Dataset Information